-Saxon Mount Special School caters for children and young people who have a range of Special Educational Needs (SEN), particularly autism and moderate learning difficulties.
-In practice, we cater for a wide range of needs: A large number of our children are autistic and significant number of pupils experience speech, language and communication difficulties and / or social, emotional and mental health difficulties and other complex SEN.
+Saxon Mount School caters for children and young people who have a range of Special Educational Needs (SEN), particularly autism and moderate learning difficulties.
+In practice, we cater for a very wide range of needs: A large number of our children are autistic and significant number of pupils experience speech, language and communication difficulties and / or social, emotional and mental health difficulties and other complex SEN.

 Learning at Saxon Mount is delivered in carefully planned and differentiated lessons and activities and pupils follow the National Curriculum.
 We have some excellent facilities to support learning, including specialist science, art and design and food and design technology classrooms.
 Outdoor areas are also very well resourced, with specially designated areas for gardening, PE and sport and leisure activities.
 Although children join us with low levels of prior attainment, we expect all pupils to engage and behave well, so that they are able to make the best possible progress in their learning and development.